Live the Written Word!

 Composition Studies: Students in our program gain practical experience in composition theory, research, and pedagogy.
 In addition to a specialization in composition studies, students will take courses in linguistics, literature, and critical practices, and have the flexibility to take electives like creative non-fiction.
 Students in our program are prepared for professional positions or going on to graduate work in English or Education.

-Noteworthy Courses, Spring '14
+Noteworthy Courses, Fall '14

 Tanya Perkins, Lecturer of English